Shopify/polaris/src/components/Card/README.md

   - card with button in the footer
   - card with button in the heading
   - card with multiple sections
+  - card with multiple sections and subsections
+  - card with subsections
   - sectioned card
   - card with a subdued section
   - subdued card for secondary content